-To clarify whether alterations in gene expressions of various transcription factors are associated with those of IgM H- and L-chains during cultivation, we carried out RT-PCR on total RNAs, using appropriate primers specific for Oct1, Oct2, OBF1, NF-kB, RelB, YY1, NF-AT, PU.1, E2A, EBF1, Pax5 and Aiolos, together with β-actin as control (Fig. 2-5B).
-In three clones cl.33-28, cl.33-30 and cl.45-28, the gene expression of E2A was slightly increased at the early (~20 days) stage of cultivation and remained unchanged via the middle (~40 days) until late (~60 days) stages.
-The gene expression of EBF1 was almost completely decreased at the early stage and remained unchanged as undetectable level until the late stage.
-Interestingly, the gene expression of Pax5 was obviously reduced at the early stage but thereafter certainly elevated via the middle to late stages.
-The gene expression of Aiolos was observed to be low at the early stage, and further decreased from the middle to late stages.
-On the other hand, the gene expressions of residual factors (Oct1, Oct2, OBF1, NF-kB, RelB, YY1, NF-AT and PU.1) remained unchanged as a whole during cultivation.
+To clarify whether alterations in gene expressions of various transcription factors are associated with those of IgM H- and L-chains during cultivation, we carried out RT-PCR on total RNAs, using appropriate primers specific for Oct1, Oct2, OBF1, NF-kB, RelB, YY1, NF-AT, PU.1, E2A, EBF1, Pax5 and Aiolos, together with β-actin as a control (Fig. 2-5B).
+In three clones cl.33-28, cl.33-30 and cl.45-28, the gene expression of E2A was slightly increased at the early (~20 days) stage of cultivation and remained unchanged through the middle (~40 days) until later (~60 days) stages.
+The gene expression of EBF1 was almost completely decreased at the early stage and remained unchanged as an undetectable level until the later stage.
+Interestingly, the gene expression of Pax5 was obviously reduced at the early stage but thereafter certainly elevated through the middle to later stages.
+The gene expression of Aiolos was observed to be low at the early stage, and further decreased from the middle to later stages.
+On the other hand, gene expressions of residual factors (Oct1, Oct2, OBF1, NF-kB, RelB, YY1, NF-AT and PU.1) remained unchanged as a whole during cultivation.

-Bulk acetylation levels of some particular Lys residues of core histones in HDAC2(-/-) change during continuous cultivation
+Bulk acetylation levels of some specific Lys residues of core histones in HDAC2(-/-) DT40 mutants change during continuous cultivation

-To know whether bulk acetylation levels of particular Lys residues (K) of core histones H2A, H2B, H3 and H4 are altered associated with those of gene expressions of IgM H- and L-chains during cultivation, we carried out immuno-blotting on total cellular proteins prepared from three clones (cl.33-28, cl.33-30 and cl.45-28) at the early (~20 days), middle (~40 days) and late (~60 days) stages of cultivation, together with those from DT40 cells as control.
+To know whether bulk acetylation levels of specific Lys residues (K) of core histones H2A, H2B, H3 and H4 change associated with those of gene expressions of IgM H- and L-chains during cultivation, we carried out immuno-blotting on total cellular proteins prepared from three clones (cl.33-28, cl.33-30 and cl.45-28) at the early (~20 days), middle (~40 days) and later (~60 days) stages of cultivation, together with those from DT40 cells as a control.
 Site-specific antibodies for various acetylated Lys residues of core histones H2A, H2B, H3 and H4 were used (Fig. 2-6).
 Concerning histone H2A, bulk acetylation levels of K5, K7 and K9 remained unchanged (or insignificantly changed) during cultivation as a whole.
-Among Lys residues of histone H2B tested, bulk acetylation level of K16 was certainly reduced at the early stage and thereafter remained unchanged until the late stage, whereas those of remaining Lys residues unchanged at any cultivation stages.
-Bulk acetylation level of K5 of histone H4 was elevated at the early stage and remained unchanged until the late stage, but those of remaining Lys residues unchanged as a whole.
-Interestingly, concerning histone H3, bulk acetylation levels of K9, K14, K18, K23 and K27 were obviously elevated from the early via middle to late stages, whereas the methylation level of K9 did not change.
-These results obtained qualitatively here were uncertain yet because some antibodies used were relatively low specificity.
+Among tested Lys residues of histone H2B, the bulk acetylation level of K16 was certainly reduced at the early stage and thereafter remained unchanged until the later stage, whereas those of remaining Lys residues remained unchanged at any cultivation stages.
+The bulk acetylation level of K5 of histone H4 was elevated at the early stage and remained unchanged until the later stage, but those of remaining Lys residues unchanged as a whole.
+Interestingly, concerning histone H3, bulk acetylation levels of K9, K14, K18, K23 and K27 were obviously elevated from the early through middle to later stages, whereas the methylation level of K9 did not change.
+These qualitatively obtained results were uncertain yet, because some of these antibodies were relatively low specificity.

-Cloning of ~4.9 kb 5'-upstream region of chicken Pax5 gene
+Cloning of proximal ~4.9 kb 5'-upstream region of chicken Pax5 gene